dgomes/pymediaroom/README.rst

 pymediaroom - Python Remote Control for Mediaroom STB
 =====================================================

-Mediaroom is an IPTV platform currently developed by Ericsson with deployments worldwide for more information check `wikipedia`_.
+Mediaroom is an IPTV platform currently developed by Ericsson with deployments worldwide, for more information check `wikipedia`_.

 This python package provides an api that sends to the set-up-box the same commands the IR remote sends.